MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-kubernetes-operator.md

 * `MSSQL_K8S_POD_NAMESPACE`
   * Required
-  * **Description**: the Kubernetes namespace of the operator.
+  * **Description**: The Kubernetes namespace of the operator.

 * `MSSQL_K8S_SQL_WRITE_LEASE_PERIOD_SECONDS`
   * Optional
-  * **Description**: the duration of the sql server external write lease.
+  * **Description**: The duration of the sql server write-lease.
 Used to keep the sql server writable and prevent split-brain scenarios.
-Secondary replicas wait for this amount of seconds after selecting a new leader.
+Secondary replicas wait for this number of seconds after selecting a new leader.

 * `MSSQL_K8S_MONITOR_PERIOD_SECONDS`
   * Optional
-  * **Description**: the period to monitor if the state of the availability group.
+  * **Description**: The period to monitor the state of the availability group.
 Determines how quickly replicas are added and dropped.
 Must be less than `MSSQL_K8S_SQL_WRITE_LEASE_PERIOD_SECONDS`.
   * **Default**: 1

 * `MSSQL_K8S_LEASE_DURATION_SECONDS`